skyfox69/jsapi/README.md

 end
 ```

-#### Responses
+### Specifying responses

-A response that may be produced by an operation is defined by a `response` directive within
+A response that may be produced by an operation is defined by a nested `response` directive,
-the block of an `api_operation` directive, for example:
+for example:

 ```ruby
 api_operation do